pinkpong111/Resolution-Based-Information-Theory/README.md

 The upper layers of a transformer correspond structurally to the upper layer of the DFG three-layer architecture: they hold the most abstract, highest-resolution map of the input space.
 Early layers correspond to lower agents processing at Tier 1–2 resolution.

-The resolution gradient across transformer layers has been empirically observed in representation analysis studies — lower layers encode syntactic and local structure, higher layers encode semantic and abstract relationships (Tenney et al., 2019; Elhage et al., 2021; Rogers et al., 2020).
-This gradient is structurally consistent with the RBIT resolution hierarchy.
+Representation analysis studies have empirically observed that lower transformer layers encode syntactic and local structure while higher layers encode semantic and abstract relationships (Tenney et al., 2019; Elhage et al., 2021; Rogers et al., 2020).
+This pattern supports an interpretation of transformer layers as exhibiting a resolution gradient consistent with RBIT's hierarchy — though this remains an interpretive framing rather than a derivation.
 The correspondence motivates the Externalization Principle below.

 ### Attention as Dynamic Resolution Allocation